reglab/land-application-detection/README.md

 Our experiments and analysis were run in Google Colab.
 We provide the relevant code here as jupyter notebooks.

+The imagery can be found at TODO.
+The `config` folder contains names of the images in the test, train, and validation sets.
+It also contains the yaml file which should be fed to yolov5 so that it trains on the correct data.
+As detailed in the paper, the train/val data and test data come from different years, representing how this model is to be deployed in the field.

 ## Contents

 - `planet_images_downloader.ipynb`: Jupyter notebook to download and view imagery from the Planet API.
 Must specify .csv of lat/lon pairs.